ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## The Reactive Streams workflow

-The Reactive Streams workflow consists of three steps: establishing a connection, exchanging data and control events, and successfully or exceptionally terminating a connection.
+The Reactive Streams workflow consists of three steps: establishing a connection, exchanging data and control events, and successfully or exceptionally terminating the connection.

 ![Reactive Streams workflow](/images/Reactive_Streams_workflow.png)